Ace Your Reference Checks With These Sample Questions

 This question also opens the door for the reference to disclose any misgivings they might have been holding back about hiring the candidate.

 Let us do the heavy lifting in your hiring process.
-When you work with the staffing professionals at 4 Corner Resources, our headhunters will screen and vet an assortment of candidates and deliver only the top contenders to you for consideration, freeing up your time to focus on growing your business.
+When you work with the staffing professionals at 4 Corner Resources, our headhunters will screen and vet various candidates and deliver only the top contenders for consideration, freeing up your time to focus on growing your business.

 We’re dedicated to combining industry-leading staffing solutions with unmatched personal service, and we’re with you for the long haul.
-Our staffing professionals have more than a decade of experience sourcing and matching the best talent with roles at companies like yours.
+Our staffing professionals have over a decade of experience sourcing and matching the best talent with roles at companies like yours.
 Have questions about working with a recruiting firm?
 Wondering if a professional staffing company is right for you?
-Contact us today and let’s talk.

 Pete Newsome